nvi-inc/fs-vgos/fs-vgos.md

 casa
 ```

-If the FS has been restarted since the initial, you will need to reset
+If the FS has been restarted since the initial setup, you will need to reset
 everything and send the antenna to an appropriate source (eg. casa)

 ```fs